UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 - Would you judge that this setup is to be preferred over random assignment of 2-3 people in each room?

-### 4. How did picking a Python book chapter work out?
+### 4. How did letting learners pick a Python book chapter work out?

 In the Python-first sessions,
 I want to experiment letting the more experienced